• Man in a blue jacket and yellow cap with sunglasses on a boat, holding a diving regulator, with the ocean and a clear sky in the background.

 Vice President of Engineering

 George Selden is the co-owner and vice president of Luebstorf Marine Services.
-He received his bachelor’s degree in Naval Architecture and Marine Engineering from the University of New Orleans and is working on a master’s degree in applied engineering science.
-George has Previously worked for multiple different government contractors and has specialized experience in structural and stability design as well as a wide range of programming and software design.
+He received both his bachelor’s degree in Naval Architecture and Marine Engineering and his master’s degree in Engineering Science from the University of New Orleans.
+George has Previously worked for multiple government contractors and has specialized experience in structural and stability design as well as a wide range of programming and software design.

 With years of experience on everything from large naval vessels to small recreational craft, George is dedicated to innovating and constructing custom solutions for any challenge presented by the marine environment.